LPaaS-WiInf-Projektgruppe/Projekt-Knock-Knock/README.md

 Run Flask App
 `flask run --host localhost`

-In Browser navigate to localhost:5000 to set the WebApp
+In Browser navigate to localhost:5000 to see the WebApp